-Payment plans will be calculated based on the amount owed divided by the amount of months or weeks you will be in your program.
+Payment plans will be calculated based on the amount owed divided by the amount of weeks you will be in your program.
 Any tuition that is not paid per contracted arrangements may be grounds for termination or suspension until payment is made.
+Additional decline fees may also apply.

 Failure to make the established payments will result in you being unable to exit your program until the balance is paid in full.
+Bene's Career Academy also reserves the right to send students to collections once they are no longer in active status.